This is the multi-page printable view of this section. Click here to print.

 With net new feature gates, a separate description of the feature gate is also required; create a new Markdown file inside content/en/docs/reference/command-line-tools-reference/feature-gates/ (use other files as a template).

-When you change a feature gate to disabled-by-default to enabled-by-default, you may also need to change other documentation (not just the list of feature gates).
+When you change a feature gate from disabled-by-default to enabled-by-default, you may also need to change other documentation (not just the list of feature gates).
 Watch out for language such as ”The exampleSetting field is a beta field and disabled by default.
 You can enable it by enabling the ProcessExampleThings feature gate.”

 If your feature is GA'ed or deprecated, include an additional stage entry within the stages block in the description file.
 Ensure that the Alpha and Beta stages remain intact.
-This step transitions the feature gate from the Feature gates for Alpha/Feature table to Feature gates for graduated or deprecated features table.
+This step transitions the feature gate from the Feature gates for Alpha/Beta table to Feature gates for graduated or deprecated features table.
 For example:

 stages: